 Essentially, a blondie is a cakey, bar version of a chocolate chip cookie.
 Although I baked a lot growing up, I did not meet my first blondie until I went to college.
 The cafeteria at Columbia had the best blondies that we used to eat after tennis practice.
 That's when I fell in love with them.

-Here are some of my other low-carb dessert bars recipes for you!
+Here are some of my other Low-Carb Diet friendly dessert bars recipes for you!